johnreynoldsventure/Trules-for-decisions/docs/_posts/2019-05-14-How-to-keep-deliberations-on-track.md

 Can tools help our deliberations bear fruit?

-I've collaborated on countless decisions, and I've help facilitate group that couldn't reach consensus... so I guess I'm an expert.
+I've collaborated on countless decisions, and I've help facilitate groups that couldn't reach consensus... so I guess I'm an expert.

-I've learned some techniques and I've learned some rules that will help you reach consensus (when that's possible) and will help avoid "making things worse" (when consensus isn't possible).
+I've learned some techniques and I've learned some rules that will help you reach consensus (when that's possible) and will help you avoid "making things worse" (when consensus isn't possible).

-Trules is built to make following these techniques and rules easier, but they're not that hard to apply.
+Trules is built to make following these techniques and rules easier, but they're not that hard to apply on your own.

 To begin, deliberations are discussions that have a goal.
 To avoid disruptions, delays and deadlocks keep the focus on the goal.

-Organize, Summarize, Publicize

 Discussions can be wide-ranging, wandering and circuitous but deliberations can't (or they'll fail).

+Stick to the Topic

 Participants need to have a bit of discipline with their contributions to stick to the topic... and that can be very hard unless they're constantly reminded what the goal of the deliberation is *at this time*.

+Clearly state and share the goals of the deliberation, and update those goals as they become clearer.

-That's a crucial realization - the goal of a deliberation will change often change as more is learned and shared about the topic.
+That's a crucial realization - the goal of a deliberation will often change as more is learned and shared about the topic.

+As discussion progress, you may realize that there are underlying topics that have to be considered before you can tackle the "primary" topic.
+That's okay, and it's to be expected.

+Make sure that folks are always aware of what the goals of the deliberatin are *at this time*.

+Organize, Summarize, Publicize

+In order to stay on topic (when the topic is likely to change) requires summarizing the discussions.
+If each participant has to read through a transcript of the entire discussion, then you're almost assured that they'll develop different understandings about what's transpired.
+They'll miss exchanges, read them out of order, etc.
+It's not malicious, it's just what happens.

+To avoid this, product and keep up to date a summary of the discussion.
+That can be hard, but it's easier if you apply the following techniques.

+As comments are made, organize them into categories and themes.
+For example, when a question has been posed organize all of the responses related to that question.
+Some responses might be requests for clarification (they weren't sure what the question was asking).
+Other responses are likely proposed answers.
+These proposed answers could be invalid (they're not answering the question), or they could be partial answers, or they could be perfect answers (that hardly ever happens).
+Answers will require checking, folks will differ on the value of answers, etc.

+Group all these responses together, and organize them in the most effective manner to convey what the state of consensus is *at this time*.

+The organized Q&A should be an easy to read presentation of what's been said that is as clear as it can be.

+Once you've organized the responses, then you need to summarize them.
+Conciseness is your most powerful tool for building consensus.
+Every word and phrase is subject to misinterpretation, so the fewer words the better.

+Note that there is a real danger (almost a certainty) that your summary will be biased.
+For that reason, set up procedures for those who might disagree with your summary to express and incorporate their concerns as objectively as possible.

+Once you're happy with your summary, hide the "raw" transcript and focus subsequent discussions on the summary.
+This leads everyone towards consensus, because there's a shared context of "where we are" in relation to "reaching our goal".
+As you get closer to the goal, the best steps to get to it become clearer.